benders5e/benders5e/bender.md

 A water pouch holds the equivalent of a 1-foot-diameter sphere of water.
 It is typically worn on the waist and can be used for waterbending when no water source is within range.

 ## Hooked Swords

+## Guanmao Hat
+This large-brimmed hat is flat and shield-like, allowing the wearer to defuse various attacks by lowering their head.
+It confers +1 to AC.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 3 | ITEMS</div>